 PJM reviews this manual annually, with periodic updates as required.
 PJM coordinates identified issues with PJM TOs, PJM GOs and neighboring RCs.
 As PJM and neighboring Reliability Coordinators deem necessary, PJM will facilitate conference calls that include neighboring Reliability Coordinators, neighboring Transmission Operators, neighboring Balancing Authorities, PJM TOs and PJM GOs.
 PJM will notify PJM TOs and PJM GOs as necessary regarding issues communicated by neighboring Reliability Coordinators.
 PJM distributes revisions to this manual to neighboring Reliability Coordinators, neighboring Transmission Operators, neighboring Transmission Operators, neighboring PJM TOS and PJM GOS.
-PJM will notify PJM TOS and PJM GOS as necessary regarding issues communicated by neighboring Reliability Coordinators.
-PJM distributes revisions to this manual to neighboring Reliability Coordinators, neighboring Transmission Operators, neighboring Balancing Authorities, PJM TOS and PJM GOS.

 AEP is the registered TOP for the AEP 138 kV and below facilities.
 ITCI is the registered TOP for its facilities.
 PJM is the registered TOP for all other BES facilities on the AEP transmission system.
-Under normal operating conditions AEP will coordinate with PJM to re-dispatch generation to control flows on their 138 kV and below monitored facilities.
-In an Emergency, AEP will notify PJM of any unilateral actions it has taken with respect to the re-dispatch of generation as soon as practicable, but no later than 30 minutes, so that PJM can coordinate with the impacted parties.
+Under normal operating conditions, AEP will coordinate with PJM to re-dispatch generation to control flows on their 138 kV and below monitored facilities.
+In an Emergency, a non-PJM registered TOP within the PJM footprint shall notify PJM of any unilateral actions it has taken with respect to generation re-dispatch as soon as practicable, but no later than 30 minutes, so that PJM is informed of the actions and can coordinate with impacted parties.